RISCVtestbed/riscvtestbed.github.io/_documentation/running_riscv.md

 You must first `ssh` to the `riscv-login` server where you will compile your code.
 The compiled code is then run on the RISC-V nodes using Slurm.

+> __NOTE: Remote access to the testbed will be unavailable from Monday 22nd April until Friday 26th April due to work being undertaken at our compute facility which necessitates the removal of power to the gateway.__

 ### List of available nodes

 | Description  | Hostname | # of cores | DRAM | Status |